On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Asymptotic behaviour of representations

 Let $v_{1},v_{2},v_{3},v_{4}\in H_{K}$.
 We will be considering integrals of the form

 where

-Treating these is the content of Appendix A in \cite{KYD}.
+Treating these is the content of \cite[Appendix A ]{KYD}.
 We remark that our region of integration is defined as to exclude the subset of $\overline{\mathfrak{a}^{+}}$ where at least one of the simple roots vanishes.
 It is a set of measure zero. \\